 - Access to the North Yorkshire carers' forum so that you can have your views heard;

 - An explanation of your rights as a carer;

-- A direct carer's support grant;
+- A personal budget in the form of a carer's support grant;

 - Advice with looking after your health as a carer;

-- Help for carers who need support to continue working and caring from our supported employment service; the service can also provide support with accessing training and employment; and
+- Help for carers who need support to continue working and caring from our supported employment service; the service can also provide support with accessing training and employment;

 Support from other organisations